bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-10-27-barbarian.md

 He describes the film as ‘a roller coaster that is designed to be seen in a theatre.
 If you go to a theatre, you will scream, you will laugh, you will have a blast.
 I’m not saying that you won’t have a good time watching it at home, but you want to go on a roller coaster at a theme park, not on virtual reality goggles.
 That’s the difference.’

 Continues Cregger, ‘It’s supposed to be a big midnight movie theatre experience where you are screaming, grabbing the person next to you and then laughing right after.
 My favourite horror movie experiences are always in a theatre, and I’m always on a roller coaster.
 And that’s the goal.
 There’s some social themes kind of being explored in this movie, and if people come away with it and have a discussion about those themes, great.
 That’s fine with me.
 That’s not the goal.
 I don’t want this movie to be too satisfied with itself.
 I’m not trying to be didactic.
 I just want people to have a blast.
 So, I hope it’s a roller coaster.
 And I think it is.’

-Production notes

-<![endif]-->
+**Production notes**
+<br><br>

 **BARBARIAN**
 _Directed by_: Zach Cregger
 _A_ BoulderLights Pictures/Vertigo Entertainment _production_
 _Presented by_: Regency Enterprises
 _In association with_: Almost Never Films, Hammerstone Studios
-_Executive Producers_: Yariv Milchan,
-Michael Schaefer, Natalie Lehmann,
-Danny Chan, Alex Lebovici, Bill Skarsgård
+_Executive Producers_: Yariv Milchan,  Michael Schaefer, Natalie Lehmann, Danny Chan, Alex Lebovici, Bill Skarsgård
-_Produced by_: Arnon Milchan, Roy Lee,
-Raphael Margules, J.D.
+_Produced by_: Arnon Milchan, Roy Lee,  Raphael Margules, J.D.
 Lifshitz
 _Line Producer_: Chris Abernathy
 _Associate Producer_: Eric Tavitian
 _Casting by_: Nancy Nayor